 - In Saudi Arabia, the Consumer Protection Association is running a social media campaign with infographics that address some of the most pressing issues for consumers during the crisis, from how to get access to essential food supplies to fake sanitary products to avoid.

-Throughout the COVID-19 pandemic, we will be sharing regular updates on the consumer challenges we are encountering across the globe, and how consumer advocacy is supporting and protecting consumers through the crisis.
+We share regular updates on the consumer challenges we are encountering across the globe, and how consumer advocacy is supporting and protecting consumers through the crisis.